gleyfer/aviatrix-tgw-firenet-multiple-egress/README.md

 - **account:** The Onboarded AWS account in the controller which will be used to deploy the resources in the template
 - **spokes:** A map of spoke VPCs and their respective CIDRS.
 The keys in the map **must** match the keys in the firenets map, as a security domain will be created for each of them and the spokes will be connected to their respective firenet egress security domain.
 - **firenets:** A map of transit firenet VPCs and their respective CIDRS.
 The template will deploy HA transits in each of these VPCs with a variable number of associated Egress FQDN gateways.
 - **egress_gw_per_az:** How many egress FQDN gateways you want to associate with each Transit gateway/hagw.
 This is basically a multiplier.
 E.g., if set to 2, the template will create and associate two FQDN gateway with both the primary and hagw transits (4 total per firenet VPC).
+- **tgw_name:** Name of the Aviatrix managed TGW which will be created
 - **transit_gw_instance_size:** Size of the transit gateway instances in the firenet VPCs (default and minimum is c5.xlarge).
 - **egress_gw_instance_size:** Size of the Egress FQDN gateway instances in the firenet VPCs (defualt is t3.micro).
 - **testclient_instance_size:** Size of the test client instances which are deployed in the spoke VPCs (default is t3.micro).